Skyscanner/turbolift/README.md

 Turbolift essentially automates the boring parts and stays out of the way when it comes to actually making the changes.
 It automates cloning, committing, and raising PRs en-masse, so that you can focus on the substance of the change.

 > Historical note: Turbolift supersedes an internal system at Skyscanner named Codelift.
 Codelift was a centralised batch system, requiring changes to be scripted upfront and run overnight.
 While Codelift was useful, we have found that a decentralised, interactive tool is far easier and quicker for people to use in practice.
+>
+> [This blog post](https://medium.com/@SkyscannerEng/turbolift-a-tool-for-refactoring-at-scale-70603314f7cc) gives a longer background for the thinking behind Turbolift.
 ## Demo

 This demo shows Turbolift in action, creating a simple PR in two repositories: